Monotonicity and Competitive Equilibrium in Cake-cutting

 The relative value vector of the above division is $(6/12, 6/12, 9/30)$.
 The corresponding relative-leximin welfare vector is $(9/30, 6/12, 6/12) = (3/10, 1/2, 1/2)$, which is not optimal.
 The relative-leximin rule divides the leftmost slice between all three agents, giving $1/6$ to Carl (absolute value 3.5) and $5/12$ to Alice and Bob (absolute value 5).
 The rightmost slice is given to Carl.
 The relative-leximin-optimal vector is $(5/12, 5/12, 5/12)$. \end{example}

+Lexicographic optimization as a solution concept is used in various kinds of fair division problems.
+It was advocated by the famous work of \citet{rawls1971theory}.
+Similar ideas appear in the bargaining solutions of \citet{Kalai1975Other} and \citet{kalai1977proportional}.
+Moreover, it is a limit of an infinite sequence of welfare-maximizing rules \citep[page 104]{Moulin2004Fair}.
+In division of homogeneous goods, this rule is known to be population-monotonic (e.g.\ \cite[chapter 7]{Moulin2004Fair}).

-\cite{Dubins_1961} use the compactness of the space of value-matrices to prove that leximin-optimal cake divisions always exist.
+\cite{Dubins_1961} were the first to study the leximin rule in a cake-cutting setting.
+They prove that leximin-optimal cake divisions always exist.
+The proof is based on the compactness of the space of value-matrices (which we denoted by $\mathbb{M}$ in Lemma \ref{lem:existence}).
 The proof is equally valid for absolute and relative leximin-optimal divisions.
 Hence, both the absolute- and the relative- leximin division rules are well-defined.
 Moreover, these rules are both Pareto-optimal since by definition, if a division $Y$ Pareto-dominates a division $X$, then both the absolute and the relative leximin-welfare vectors of $Y$ are larger than those of $X$.